Amy Stoakley Sebring

 Amy Stoakley Sebring is Virginia Tech’s executive vice president and chief operating officer.
 Reporting to President Tim Sands and working closely with Executive Vice President and Provost Cyril Clarke, the executive leadership team, and the Virginia Tech Board of Visitors, Sebring is responsible for the leadership and coordination of the university’s financial and operational enterprises.

-Reporting to Sebring are the vice presidents for Campus Planning, Infrastructure, and Facilities; Enterprise Administrative and Business Services; Finance; Human Resources; Information Technology; Policy and Governance; and the assistant vice president for Equity and Accessibility.
+Reporting to Sebring are the vice presidents for Audit, Risk and Compliance; Auxiliary and Business Services; Campus Planning, Infrastructure, and Facilities; Finance; Human Resources; Information Technology; Policy and Governance; and the associate vice presidents for Equity and Accessibility and Public Safety.

 Sebring joined Virginia Tech in November 2022 bringing 27 years of higher education financial and administrative management and state legislative experience to her role.
 Prior to Virginia Tech, she spent almost seven years at William & Mary in senior financial management positions and was appointed chief operating officer in 2020 after serving as the university’s chief financial officer from 2016-2018 and vice president for finance and technology from 2018-2020.